Michael Gove: Secretary of State for Education: 2010–2014

 Gove was criticised by teachers unions for his attempts to overhaul English education.
 At the Association of Teachers and Lecturers Annual Conference in March 2013 a motion of no-confidence in Gove was passed.
 The next month the National Union of Teachers passed a vote of no confidence in Gove at their annual conference and called for his resignation.
 The National Association of Head Teachers and NASUWT also passed motions of no confidence at their conferences that year.
 Large-scale teacher strikes were held over pay, workload, and the pace of change.

+History curriculum reform

+During his tenure as Secretary of State for Education, Gove introduced major reforms to the national history curriculum for England.
+In February 2013, the Department for Education published a draft curriculum that removed many existing references to topics such as the transatlantic slave trade, the British Empire, migration, and multicultural Britain, replacing them with a chronological list emphasising political and national history.
+More than 100 historians, including signatories from the Historical Association and several universities, publicly criticised the proposals for being "narrow", "nationalistic", and for marginalising Britain's imperial and global past.

+Following widespread criticism, including from teachers' organisations and academic specialists in imperial and social history, the Government issued a revised version later in 2013 which reinstated broader thematic references to empire, slavery, and multiculturalism, though these topics were no longer compulsory and were left to schools' discretion.
+A subsequent report by the Historical Association noted that, despite the revisions, the final curriculum significantly reduced explicit statutory requirements to teach Britain's imperial history compared with the pre-2010 framework.